Services

 KACo Presidential Scholarship

-Applicants must have a GPA of 3.0 or higher and must permanently reside and attend school in Harlan County.
+Applicants must have a GPA of 3.0 or higher and must permanently reside and attend school in Union County.
 They must attend an in-state college or university or a two-year technical college in the fall following graduation.

 A scholarship committee composed of KACo board members chooses the recipient or recipients each year.
 The current president and any board member from the same county are not eligible to serve on the committee.